 Farmer Nick inoculates oak logs in early spring.
 Six months later harvests the shiitake mushrooms which are available at the farm's Country Store periodically throughout the summer.
 Shiitake mushrooms have many health benefits such as boosting the immune system and support heart health.

 Our blueberry orchard consists of 1200 blueberry bushes.
 Farmer Nick has been working hard to bring back the neglected blueberry orchard.
-After clearing off the bittersweet vines and pruning the past three winters the blueberries are again flourishing.
-Our blueberry season for 2018 was excellent.
+Our blueberries are totally organic.
+We have pick your own blueberries for $5/lb.
+Blueberries that we have picked for you are $5/pint.

 As with the blueberry orchard, the apple orchard was also neglected requiring the same care and hard work to pull the bittersweet off and prune.
 This 2018 season we were pleased that we had our first apples.
 We are working on identifying the apples we have.
 We have found historical sketch plans on the years the apple trees were planted but not the varieties or where they are located.